vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 **a**yatanam iti tatropastheyam |

-I propose to read a daṇd
+I propose to read a daṇḍa  after pratipadyante.

-. a  after pratipadyante.

 33 The adverbial daks